Trihy/GameInfoReaderLCDSmartiePlugin/README.md

 genre: Whatever

-Use an IA or whatever you like to generate some txt with descriptions.
-You can do it for apps too.
+Use an IA or whatever you like to generate some txt with descriptions for your favorite games / apps.
 Then place them in a folder and configure the plugin.

 USE at your own risk.